wimlooijmans/CloudyPoints/MODEL_SERVING_API.md

 The necessary packages are listed in *requirements.txt* in the root directory.

 The *Dockerfile* in the root directory describes how to build the image.
 The base image used is *python:3.12-slim*.
 To run the server, gunicorn is used with 1 worker and 8 threads.
-Important is to use the `--preload` argument and the `--timeout 120` argument so the application has enough time to download the model and weights.
+Important is to use the `--preload` argument and the `--timeout 120` argument, so the application has enough time to download the model and weights.